-199. Third, the Stockholm Tribunal erroneously applied the concept of joint and several liability.
-It drew wrong analogies from municipal law by applying this concept which, however, has developed differently in the various systems of municipal law.
-The Tribunal failed to take into account one of the most fundamental principles of State responsibility in international law, namely that even in case of a plurality of responsible States, each State is separately responsible for its own internationally wrongful conduct.
+297. The general international law of State responsibility does not contain a principle of joint and several liability.
+Such a principle may well be accepted in domestic law; however, it has developed differently in the various systems of municipal law, and there is no judicial practice as to such a principle in international law.
+On the contrary, it is one of the most fundamental principles of State responsibility in international law that even in case of a plurality of responsible States, each State is separately responsible for its own internationally wrongful conduct.

-200. Finally, even if such a concept of joint and several liability existed in international law, it would only operate as between States.
+298. Even if a concept of joint and several liability existed in international law, it would only operate as between States.
 The law of State responsibility only regulates the consequences of internationally wrongful acts by States.
 Therefore the idea of a joint and several liability between a State and a private individual is conceptually mistaken from the perspective of the general international law on State responsibility.